Scribbl3r/create-form/README.md

 | **undefined** | base only                                                                                                                                        | `z.undefined()`                                                    |

 Note: Not all Yup & zod attributes are currently implemented in the generator.
-If you need more, feel free to extend the generateYupSchema() function.
+If you need more, feel free to extend the generateYupSchema() or generateZodSchema() functions.

 ### example json for html only
 ```json